 FutureMeat Technologies is now entering a Series A to fund its first pilot plant in Israel.
 It hopes to have this running by the end of 2019, and supplying the market on a small scale by late 2020.
 “The major advantage of being in Europe, and of being in Israel, is the fact that the cost of doing science and the cost of salaries here are significantly lower than Silicon Valley,” says Nahmias.
 However, the founder voices reservations around European countries like Italy and France who “take their cuisine very personally” and will be “a tough nut to crack”.

-The race to table
+The race to bring lab-grown meat to the table

 Startups like Higher Steaks, Meatable, SuperMeat and FM Technologies are just a few names on a very active startup scene.
 Many more pre-seed startups already exist including (but not limited to) Britain’s Cellular Agriculture, Germany’s Innocent Foods and Israel’s Aleph Farms.